White bread is back? New school lunch rule gets an F

-The U.S. Agriculture Department floated a new school lunch rule Wednesday that would let cafeterias skip the whole grains and serve salty food, as well as sweetened milk.
+The U.S. Agriculture Department released a new school lunch rule Wednesday that would let cafeterias skip the whole grains and serve salty food, as well as sweetened milk.

 Health experts gave the new rule an “F” and said a return to unhealthy standards is not the way to get kids to eat better.